A Sermon on Psalm 84:3Read more

-What is most supreme in your life?
-Can you say with the psalmist that communion with God is supreme in the whole of life and existence?
-Dr. Martyn Lloyd-Jones walks us through three certain things that are absolute essentials if we are to enjoy life like this.
-First, in reviewing his first two primary considerations, we see that religion is not a matter simply of living, or of doing good, but rather one of knowing God.
-"The only thing that brings us into the presence of God is the blood of Jesus."
-Additionally, we learn that it is the truth of Christianity that is most essential, while the effectiveness of such a religion is merely an effect of its foundation of truth.
-Finally, Dr. Lloyd-Jones bring us to a new consideration, one that declares we ought not only know the truth about God, but that we must realize the truth about ourselves.
-We need a place of rest.
-No man has ever become a true Christian without feeling restless and homeless–to enjoy the blessings the psalmist expresses in Psalm 84:3, is to be aware of your helplessness and defenslessness.
-Have you become concerned about the safety of your soul?
+What is most supreme in life?
+Can the Christian say with the psalmist that communion with God is supreme in the whole of life and existence?
+In this sermon on Psalm 84:3 titled “The Sparrow,” Dr. Martyn Lloyd-Jones walks through three certain things that are absolute essentials if one is to enjoy life like this.
+First, in reviewing his first two primary considerations, religion is not simply a matter of living, or of doing good, but rather one of knowing God: “The only thing that brings us into the presence of God is the blood of Jesus.”
+Additionally, the Christian learns that it is the truth of Christianity that is most essential, while the effectiveness of such a religion is merely an effect of its foundation of truth.
+Finally, Dr. Lloyd-Jones bring a new consideration, one that declares the Christian ought not only know the truth about God, but that they must realize the truth about themselves.
+They need a place of rest.
+No one has ever become a true Christian without feeling restless and homeless.
+To enjoy the blessings the psalmist expresses in Psalm 84:3 is to be aware of one’s helplessness and defenselessness.

 Additional Scripture Translations